 ECSA is an international organisation established in 1992.
-It currently has 22 members (Austria, Belgium, the Czech Republic, Cyprus, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Slovakia, Sweden, Turkey and the United Kingdom).
-There is also an observer from the Taxaud.
+It currently has 23 members (Austria, Belgium, the Czech Republic, Cyprus, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Slovakia, Sweden, Taxaud, Turkey and the United Kingdom).
 Association is chaired by the Czech Republic.

 ECSA’s aim is to strengthen ties between European customs administrations by encouraging and organizing joint sporting activities.